How to Transfer or Stop Services

 Understanding Your Bill

 Your bill is calculated using your total kilowatt hours (kWh) of electricity consumed multiplied by a specific rate.
-This rate varies by the amount of electricity consumed, the cost of fuel for your village, and (for residential customers) the allowable Power Cost Equalization (PCE) adjustment approved for your village.
+This rate varies by the amount of electricity consumed, the cost of fuel for your community, and (for residential customers) the allowable Power Cost Equalization (PCE) adjustment approved for your community.
 Here are the basic equations:

 - For 1-500 kWh consumed: